On the uniqueness of the discrete Calderon problem on multi-dimensional lattices: Properties of lattice graphs

 \section{Properties of lattice graphs}

-Note that the unique determination of the conductivity $\gamma$ from the DtN matrix $\Lambda$ is not necessarily valid for a general graph structure.
-In fact, under the given definitions of $D$ and $\partial D$, we choose the edge set to be complete in $D$ -- that is, for every different $p$ and $q$ in $D$, there exists an edge $pq$ in $E$ -- then the number of undetermined conductivity parameters, scaling as $O(n^{2d})$, surpasses the size of DtN matrix, which grows as $(2dn^{d-1})^2$, for large $n$.
-This naturally precludes the possibility of unique determination for graph structures, which is characterized by excessive connectivity (i.e. too many edge connections).
-Thus, the proof of the uniqueness must contain results based on the lattice graph structure.
+Note that the unique determination of the conductivity $\gamma$ from the DtN matrix $\Lambda_\gamma$ is not necessarily valid for a general graph structure.
+In fact, under the given definitions of $D$ and $\partial D$, if we choose the edge set to be complete in $D$ -- that is, for every different nodes $p$ and $q$ in $D$, there exists an edge $pq$ in $E$ -- then the number of undetermined conductivity parameters, scaling as $O(n^{2d})$, exceeds the size of DtN matrix $\Lambda_\gamma$, which grows as $O((2dn^{d-1})^2)$, for large $n$.
+This naturally precludes the unique determination for graph structures, due to excessive connectivity (i.e. too many edge connections).

-In this section, we identify several fundamental properties of lattice graphs that may ensure the unique determination of the conductivity $\gamma$.
+In this section, we identify several fundamental properties of lattice graphs that ensure the unique determination of the conductivity $\gamma$.
 For each integer \( t \), consider the subgraph